11 Predictive modelling and machine learning

 Here, these are probably pretty close (we didn’t have a lot of missing data, after all), but not identical.

-9.3.5 Endless waiting
+11.3.5 Endless waiting

 Comparing many different models can take a lot of time, especially if you are working with large datasets.
 Waiting for the results can seem to take forever.
-Fortuitously, modern computers have processing units, CPU’s, that can perform multiple computations in parallel using different cores or threads.
-This can significantly speed up model fitting, as it for instance allows us to fit the same model to different subsets in a cross-validation in parallel, i.e. at the same time.
+Fortuitously, modern computers have processing units, CPUs, that can perform multiple computations in parallel using different cores or threads.
+This can significantly speed up model fitting, as for instance it allows us to fit the same model to different subsets in a cross-validation in parallel, i.e., at the same time.

 install.packages(c("foreach", "parallel", "doParallel"))